-Asian stocks climb after Wall Street rebound led by Big Tech
+World stocks mixed after Wall Street rebound led by Big Tech

-BANGKOK (AP) — Asian shares were mostly higher on Friday after Wall Street put the brakes on a three-day losing streak with a broad stock market rally powered by Big Tech companies and banks.
+BANGKOK (AP) — World shares were mostly higher on Friday after a broad rally led by tech and financial companies snapped a three-day losing streak on Wall Street.

+Markets rallied late in the week as prices of key commodities such as copper, zinc and aluminum slipped, alleviating concerns over inflation that had triggered sell-offs.

-Shares in big semiconductor manufacturers led the advance in Asia, where almost all markets opened higher.
+Shares in big semiconductor manufacturers were among the biggest gainers.

 Japan’s Nikkei 225 added 2.3% to 28,084.47 and the Kospi in Seoul picked up 1% to 3,153.32, lifted by gains for Samsung Electronics and SK Hynix, which gained 2.3% and 1.3% after announcing plans to expand their investments in chip production and development.

-Markets rallied as prices of key commodities such as copper, zinc and aluminum slipped, alleviating concerns over inflation that triggered sell-offs earlier in the week.

-On Thursday, the S&P 500 notched a 1.2% gain, clawing back almost half of its loss from a day earlier, when it had its biggest one-day drop since February.
-Even so, the benchmark index is on track for a 2.8% weekly decline, which would be its largest since January.
-The other major indexes were also on pace for sharp weekly declines, despite recouping some of their losses.
+On Thursday, the S&P 500 notched a 1.2% gain, closing at 4,112.50 after clawing back almost half of its loss from a day earlier, when it had its biggest one-day drop since February.

 Technology stocks led the gainers after sinking earlier in the week as investors fretted about signs of rising inflation.
 Apple, Microsoft, Facebook and Google’s parent company all rose.
 Financial companies also did well.
 JPMorgan Chase, Charles Schwab and Capital One Financial each rose more than 2%.